JuanitoSebastian/HKI-Bike-Buddy/Documentation/UserGuide.md

 3. To build the project you have to [login with your Apple ID to sign the build](https://help.apple.com/xcode/mac/current/#/dev23aab79b4).
 4. Build and run the project with ``⌘ + R``

+If you do not have SwiftLint installed [remove Swiftlint from the build phases of the *HKIBikeBuddy* target](https://raw.githubusercontent.com/JuanitoSebastian/HKI-Bike-Buddy/main/Documentation/graphics/SwiftlintBuildPhase.png).

 ### App Won't Start: Untrusted Developer?
 When installing apps built in Xcode you might encounter and error stating that the developer is not trusted.
 This can be fixed by going to ``Settings`` > ``General`` > ``Device Management`` and marking the Apple ID you used to build the app as trusted.